Restricted graph Lie algebras in characteristic two: Restricted Lie algebras of characteristic two

-\begin{exam} Consider the direct product $\mf g\times \mf k$ of the restricted Lie algebra $\mf g=\pres{v,w}{[v,w]+v\2}$ with the free abelian Lie algebra $\mf k=\gen z$ of rank $1$, and its subalgebra $\mf h=\gen{v+z,w}$.
+\begin{exam} Consider the direct product $\mf g\times \mf k$ of the restricted Lie algebra $\mf g=\pres{v,w}{[v,w]+v\2}$ with the free abelian Lie algebra $\mf k=\gen z$ of rank $1,$ and its subalgebra $\mf h=\gen{v+z,w}.$

-One has $[v+z,w]=v\2$, and $(v+z)\2=v\2+z\2$, which imply that $\mf h_2=k\cdot v\2+k\cdot z\2+k\cdot w\2$ has dimension $3$.
-In particular, the quadratic cover $\q\mf h$ is a free restricted Lie algebra of rank $2$.
-However, $[[v+z],w\2]=[v\2,w]=[v,v\2]=0$ is a non-trivial relation of $\mf h$, proving that it is not quadratic.
+One has $[v+z,w]=v\2,$ and $(v+z)\2=v\2+z\2,$ which imply that has dimension $3.$ In particular, the quadratic cover $\q\mf h$ is a free restricted Lie algebra of rank $2.$ However, $[[v+z],w\2]=[v\2,w]=[v,v\2]=0$ is a non-trivial relation of $\mf h,$ proving that it is not quadratic.

 By the Corollary \ref{cor:TRAAGkosz} below, $\mf g$ is Koszul, and the proper standard subalgebras are all free abelian, hence Koszul.
-In particular, $\mf g$ is BK but $\mf g\times \mf k$ is not.
-Notice that $\mf g$ is not the restrictification of an ordinary quadratic Lie algebra. \end{exam} In particular, unlike the case of zero/odd characteristic, the direct product of a BK Lie algebra with a free abelian Lie algebra is not always BK. \begin{rem} Since the cohomology of a direct product of restricted Lie algebras is the wedge product of the cohomology rings of the factors, we see that the twisted extension of a universally Koszul algebra is not always universally Koszul, in contradiction with Proposition 31 of \cite{MPPT}.
-The flaw sits at the end of the proof where the authors define the map $\mathbin{\rotatebox[origin=c]{270}{$\xi$}}:B\to B$ by $a+a'x\mapsto a+a'(x-l)$ for $a,a'\in A$, claiming that it is an automorphism.
-Nevertheless, this is not well-defined in general as $\mathbin{\rotatebox[origin=c]{270}{$\xi$}}(x)^2=(x-l)^2=x^2+l^2=tx+l^2$ and $\mathbin{\rotatebox[origin=c]{270}{$\xi$}}(tx)=t(x-l)$.
-It is well-defined only if $tl=l^2$. \end{rem}
+In particular, $\mf g$ is Bloch-Kato but $\mf g\times \mf k$ is not.
+Notice that $\mf g$ is not the restrictification of any ordinary quadratic Lie algebra. \end{exam} In particular, unlike the case of zero/odd characteristic, the direct product of a Bloch-Kato Lie algebra with a free abelian Lie algebra is not always Bloch-Kato. \begin{rem} Since the cohomology of a direct product of restricted Lie algebras is the wedge product of the cohomology rings of the factors, we see that the twisted extension of a universally Koszul algebra is not always universally Koszul, in contradiction with Proposition 31 of \cite{MPPT}.
+The flaw in that proposition sits at the end of the proof where the authors define the map $\mathbin{\rotatebox[origin=c]{270}{$\xi$}}:B\to B$ by $a+a'x\mapsto a+a'(x-l)$ for $a,a'\in A,$ claiming that it is an automorphism.
+Nevertheless, this is not well-defined in general as $\mathbin{\rotatebox[origin=c]{270}{$\xi$}}(x)^2=(x-l)^2=x^2+l^2=tx+l^2$ and $\mathbin{\rotatebox[origin=c]{270}{$\xi$}}(tx)=t(x-l).$ It is well-defined only if $tl=l^2.$ \end{rem}

-We now show that the BK property is preserved if the second factor is elementary abelian instead of free abelian.
+We now show that the Bloch-Kato property is preserved if the second factor is elementary abelian instead of free abelian.